YottaDB/YDBDoc/ProgGuide/isv.rst

 $SY[STEM] contains a string that identifies the executing M instance.
 The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer.
 Codes are assigned by the MDC (MUMPS Development Committee).

-$SYSTEM in YottaDB/GT.M starts with "47" followed by a comma and the evaluation of the environment variable gtm_sysid.
+$SYSTEM in YottaDB starts with "47" followed by a comma and the evaluation of the environment variable gtm_sysid.
 If the name has no evaluation, the value after the comma is gtm_sysid.

 ---------------
 $TEST